 If you are not a UK resident it is a good idea to check the insurances above are definitely included within your car hire.
 As they are often covered for the Collision Damage Waiver through separate policies or through their credit card, US and Canadian residents can, for example, find they do not have all the main insurances as part of the car hire contract.

 Once you have input your details and have a table of results, there are a number of factors which you may want to compare to find the right policy for you.
-What is 'best' for you may not work for another hirer so take your time to consider these points.
+What is 'best' for you may not work for another hirer so take your time to consider all your options.

 All policies shown on your quote will cover a standard rental car.
 All cover an excess of at least £5,000 which is usually more than enough to cover the car hire excess when hiring in France .

 Breakdown Cover - - Mechanical issues are usually the responsibility of the car hire company and under most rental contracts you should not allow anybody to repair the vehicle without the express permission of the car hire company.
+In the event of something going wrong with your hire car, your first call should be to the rental company.
 As such none of the policies offer an equivalent to the traditional AA/RAC/Green Flag breakdown services.
-However, there are a number of circumstances where the car hire company may hold you responsible for towing and recovery charges associated with a breakdown or accident such as a puncture, cracked windscreen or a flat battery.
+However, there are a number of circumstances where the car hire company may hold you responsible for towing and recovery charges associated with a breakdown or accident, for example, a puncture, cracked windscreen or a flat battery.
 The policies provided through MoneyMaxim can cover you against these charges.
 Towing limits can vary so take a look at these.

 Courtesy Car Cover - If your car goes in for repairs, you are often lent one by the garage to keep you on the road.
 If you tick this box you will be covered for the excess in this scenario as well.
 You do need to sign a formal agreement with the garage which documents your liability.
 Check your courtesy car agreement and the terms and conditions of any excess insurance policy before taking a garage car overseas.